cockroachdb/docs/rollback-transaction.md

 {% include sql/diagrams/rollback_transaction.html %}

-## Privileges
+## Required Privileges

-No privileges are required to rollback a transaction.
+No [privileges](privileges.html) are required to rollback a transaction.
+However, privileges are required for each statement within a transaction.

 ## Parameters